SparkPost/support-docs/README.md

 ### Articles

-Markdown articles live in the `support` or `momentum` folders.
-Every folder inside of the `support` or `momentum` folder is category (e.g. api, billing).
+Markdown articles live in the `docs` or `momentum` folders.
+Every folder inside of the `docs` or `momentum` folder is category (e.g. api, billing).
 The articles are formatted using [Markdown](https://daringfireball.net/projects/markdown/syntax).
 Each article contains YAML metadata at the top, called frontmatter, used to set the title, description, and other options.

 The rest of the article content is written in plain Markdown, a simple syntax that can be used to write content for the web.
 A [Markdown tutorial](http://www.markdowntutorial.com/) is available on GitHub.